WA Rover Council:

 Who can be involved in WARC Meetings?

-WARC Meetings consist of the WARC Executive: Chairman, Vice-Chairman, Secretary, Public Relations Officer, Treasurer, Activities Officer, Rover Scout Motorsport President and the Branch Rover Advisor as well as two delegates from each recognised Crew in Western Australia.
+WARC Meetings consist of the WARC Executive: Chairman, Vice-Chairman, Secretary, Public Relations Officer, Treasurer, Program Officer, Training and Development Officer and the Branch Rover Advisor as well as two delegates from each recognised Unit in Western Australia.
 However, if you are a registered member of Rovers in Australia you may sit in on the meeting, just not at the table.

 Why should you go?

-WARC is a fantastic way to meet new people, see what other Crews are doing, find out what is going on and introduce yourself to new leadership positions.
-As well as being able to get involved in discussions and help to continuously shape the Rover section in Western Australia.
+WARC is a fantastic way to meet new people, see what other Units are doing, find out what is going on and introduce yourself to new leadership positions.
+As well as being able to get involved in discussions and help to continuously shape the Rover Scout section in Western Australia.

 What other councils are there?

-WARC is not the only governing body of the Rover section, above WARC is the National Rover Council (NRC) who represent Rovers at a national level.
-There are also Branch Youth Councils (BYC) in each state and a National Youth Council (NYC) who represent youth views at state and national levels.
+WARC is not the only governing body of the Rover section, above WARC is the National Rover Council (NRC) who represent Rover Scouts at a national level.
+There are also Branch Youth Councils (BYC) in each state.
 For more information, check out the “Councils” link in “Resources”.

 For more details on the specifics of WARC and the governance aspects, you can read the Constitution and Standing Orders in the “Resources” page.